If you want to see the most innovative chatbot examples in one place, then you’ll love this updated article.

 In a noisy and competitive space, the best bots are novel and act as the direct line between customer problems and solutions.

-Today we’re going to share with 12 chatbot examples proven to help businesses start meaningful conversations and generate revenue.
+Today we’re going to share the best chatbot examples proven to help businesses start meaningful conversations and generate revenue.
 So you too can be a successful Messenger Marketer.

 Let’s get started!